Skip to content

 Path Trigger What the server does

-A (file-backed) config_path set Reads the config JSON, resolves records_file and optional index_file relative to the config's directory, loads records, loads or builds the HNSW index.
+A (file-backed) config_path set Relative path resolved against the session storage root.
+Loads the KB config JSON, resolves records_file and optional index_file / bm25_file relative to the config's directory, builds or loads the HNSW + BM25 indexes, and Pins the entry.

 Path A — config_path